 Our pet ophthalmologists will look for signs of trauma, inflammation, infections, and abnormalities.
 A numbing drop can reduce discomfort during the assessment.

 An eye staining test is the most commonly used method for diagnosing corneal ulcers in cats.
-A special dye is used here and applied to the eyes.
-Once applied, we'll shine a blue light that can highlight any damage or scratches in a bright, green color.
+A special, orange dye is applied to the eyes.
+Once applied, we'll shine a blue light that highlights any form of damage or scratches in a bright green color.

 Cytology